MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

     > **Note:** MySQL in combination with WebSphere Application Server Liberty profile or WebSphere Application Server full profile is not classified as a supported configuration.
 For more information, see [WebSphere Application Server Support Statement](http://www.ibm.com/support/docview.wss?uid=swg27004311).
 You can use IBM DB2 or another DBMS that is supported by WebSphere Application Server to benefit from a configuration that is fully supported by IBM Support.

-    For uninstallation, use a sample file that depends on the version of MobileFirst Server or Worklight® Server that you initially installed in the particular package group:
+    For uninstallation, use a sample file that depends on the version of MobileFirst Server or Worklight  Server that you initially installed in the particular package group:
         * MobileFirst Server uses the package group IBM MobileFirst Platform Server.
         * Worklight Server V6.x, or later, uses the package group IBM Worklight.
         * Worklight Server V5.x uses the package group Worklight.